Who do we help

-Once your child has been accepted, a member of the care team will contact you to let you know.
-This will also be confirmed in writing to you and the professionals involved in your child’s care.
+Once your child has been accepted, a member of the referrals team will contact you to let you know.

-The respite co-ordinator will contact you after your first visit to arrange for you to come in for a first stay.
+The team will discuss bookings, teams and CH services with you.
 Parents are asked to stay with their child during their first stay but it is up to you whether you stay for any future visits.

-All families are entitled to emergency respite which can be used in addition to your usual respite allocation.
+All families are entitled to emergency respite.
 Reasons to request emergency respite can include family bereavement, parent/carer exhaustion, parent/carer illness, step down from hospital after a prolonged stay or following major surgery, breakdown of care package and significant building work at home.

 All parents are encouraged to contact Claire House if they have any questions or anything they wish to discuss.